 Norman Dean, Director of Undergraduate Laboratories.
 Supervises the chemistry undergraduate laboratory program.
 If your course assignment is a laboratory course, he is also your supervisor.
-He will be notified of student or stockroom staff who have issues with your performance as a lab AI.
+He will be notified of students or stockroom staff who have issues with your performance as a lab AI.
 He is also the person you should contact if you are having issues with the lab staff.
-He or the Laboratory Coordinators, James Clark and Aulaire Schmitz, will be observing to make sure you are enforcing departmental safety rules and regulations.
+He or the Laboratory Coordinators, Rick Armstrong and Aulaire Schmitz, will be observing to make sure you are enforcing departmental safety rules and regulations.
 Norm teaches a variety of laboratory courses for the department.
-He is responsible for general over- sight of the undergraduate laboratory program, is the primary supervisor of the laboratory staff, and oversees the laboratory budgets.
+He is responsible for general oversight of the undergraduate laboratory program, is the primary supervisor of the laboratory staff, and oversees the laboratory budgets.
 In addition, he develops experiments for the laboratory courses and assists the curriculum committee in planning new courses.

-James Clark, Outreach and Freshman Laboratory Coordinator.
+Rick Armstrong, Undergraduate Laboratory & Outreach Coordinator.
 Manages the day-to-day operations of the general chemistry lab courses (C127, H127, C121, C122, C118, and N337) He works with faculty to design and implement experiments for these courses.
-In addition he plans outreach projects to educate students, teachers, and counselors about our program and to encourage a greater interest in science in general.
+In addition, he plans outreach projects to educate students, teachers, and counselors about our program and to encourage a greater interest in science in general.
 In addition, he helps oversees the AI training and teaches the department's service-learning course, X170.